technojam/pre-membership-task-2k19/Web Development/README.md

 # Web Development Task Details

 Refer the resources and learn.
-After completing the resources start building your portfolio website.
+After completing the resources start building your <b>portfolio website</b>.
 We will update the pushing instructions soon.

 ## Mentorship Channel